Nigeria's Top Model

 franchise it was modeled as a competition that only lasted one evening.
 It took place on April 27, 2007.
 The event was held in London with prizes such as a contract with acclaimed agency Select Models and immediate booking for shows in Johannesburg, Cape Town, Durban and others.
 Girls between 18 and 28 and who were at least 5'8 were allowed to compete.

 In a pageant-style contest with fourteen chosen girls competing in order to win the title of Nigeria's Top Model.
-In the first round the girls were narrowed down to six and with a second round resulting in the top 3 placements where Olabimitan Adeyinka took home victory.
+In the first round the girls were narrowed down to six and a second round resulted in the top 3 placements where Olabimitan Adeyinka took home victory.
 Given the big success the show enjoyed a second "Cycle" was planned but further plans did not surpass that stage.

 Judges

 Two Top Models presented the show, they were: